 Sea-worn ash plank, stainless steel box section, plus the artwork ‘Dangle Iron’.

 The ‘board’ used is one of several ash planks worn into points that were brought up from the sea depths off the West Wight during a storm in 2017.
-It was later discovered they could be from the same once freshly sunken 'treasure' that provided the ash for the trusses in the roof at the cottage when it was converted from thatched to clay peg tile in the mid 80s.
-A task undertaken by Archie Trickett who was born and grew up at the cottage.
-An ingredient with a unique combination of social and built history.
+On display at Ever Garden, it was later discovered they could be from the same once freshly sunken 'treasure' that provided the ash for the trusses in the roof at the cottage when it was converted from thatched to clay peg tile in the mid 80s.

 Joined to specially made supporting legs, it references the domestic past of the room and resolves the sometimes peculiar machinery of housework into sculptural form.